ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/batch_commit.rst

 **Sample Batch Status Check request**

-Use this request to check the status of a running batch upload job.
+Use this request to check the status of a running batch-upload job.
 Possible GET response statuses are:

 -  Created
 -  Queued